gabbersonger/graphe-app/README.md

 **Performance**

 - [ ] Split `GetScriptureSections` request into multiple batches for larger ranges that perform concurrently
-- [ ] Potentially increase virtualiser speed for resizes / first load

 **Bugs**

-- [ ] If items changes then virtualiser doesn't invalidate positioning data
-- [ ] Virtualiser goto function does not put you in correct scroll for currentRef to be right (e.g. goto Mark 1 shows Matt 28 in currentRef label)
 - [ ] Does not currently handle missing verses well (e.g. goto)
 - [ ] Should hide chapters with no verses (e.g. LXX Proverbs 25-29)
+- [ ] Verses split over two paragraph breaks show verse number twice
+- [ ] While virtualiser is in locked mode scrollbar breaks functionality temporarily if you scroll too far away